tronba/TaskDropBox/README.md

 ## Install from GitHub

-On a clean Ubuntu Server 26.04 VM:
+On a clean Ubuntu Server 26.04 installation:

 ```bash
 sudo apt update